Shaun of the Dead: Development

-The screenplay was written by Wright and Pegg in eight weeks.
+Wright and Pegg wrote the screenplay in eight weeks.
 They were inspired by films including Night of the Living Dead (1968) and Dawn of the Dead (1978), as well as Raising Arizona (1987), Back to the Future (1985), Braindead (1992) and The Birds (1963).
 The actors met three weeks before filming began for read-throughs, where they also made changes to the script.
 According to Pegg, the script has a set structure, with certain lines and actions being repeated throughout the film, making improvisation harder.
-Only two scenes were improvised: when Ed begins to describe the people at the pub and when Shaun offers their associates some peanuts.
+Only two scenes were improvised, which include when Ed begins to describe the people at the pub and when Shaun offers the group some peanuts.
 Pegg said that the screenplay played well into being an actor in the film because he "could write to [his] own strengths" and create his own wish fulfilment.

 Casting

-The film's cast features a number of British comedians, comic actors, and sitcom stars, most prominently from Spaced, Black Books and The Office, and co-stars other actors from these same shows.
-Cast members from them include Pegg, Frost, Stevenson and Peter Serafinowicz.
-Frost met Pegg when he was working as a waiter, and was brought onto Spaced despite a lack of acting experience; Frost explained that Shaun and Ed have a dynamic similar to that of Simon and himself in real life, as they had been living together for years.
+The film's cast features several British comedians, comedy actors and sitcom stars, most prominently from Spaced, Black Books and The Office, and co-stars other actors from the same shows.
+Cast members from them include Pegg, Frost, Stevenson, and Peter Serafinowicz.
+Frost met Pegg when he was working as a waiter and was brought aboard Spaced despite a lack of acting experience; Frost explained that Shaun and Ed have a dynamic similar to that of Pegg and himself in real life, as they had been living together for years.

-The production had originally approached Helen Mirren to play the part of Shaun's mother Barbara, which she turned down with a note that she would rather play other, funnier, characters.
-The role of Barbara went to Penelope Wilton.
-She was asked to take the role because of her work in the 1984 sitcom Ever Decreasing Circles.
-Shaun's stepfather is played by Bill Nighy, who accepted the role after Wright sent him an early script to read.
+Kate Winslet was approached to play Shaun's girlfriend, and met with Wright and Pegg to discuss the role, but she turned it down.
+Wright later confessed that he was relieved, saying "She's brilliant, but it was obvious that her fame would capsize the film in maybe a not useful way."
+The filmmakers originally approached Helen Mirren to play Shaun's mother, Barbara, which she turned down with a note that she would rather play other funnier characters.
+The role of Barbara ultimately went to Penelope Wilton, who was asked to take on the role because of her work in the 1984-89 sitcom Ever Decreasing Circles.
+Shaun's stepfather Philip is played by Bill Nighy, who accepted the role after Wright sent him an early script of the film to read.